Mobalytics raises $11M and adds eye tracking metrics to its automated gaming coach – TechCrunch

 “We had to think about how to build a product that people want to use.
 One thing we learned after TechCrunch is that even a simple score from 0-100 doesn’t work for everyone.
 You need to provide the context for that.
 So with something like eye tracking, you’re getting 30 data points per second — how do you break that down in a way that players understand it?”

-Talking to professional gamers and coaches during the study helped them form the main categories that Mobalytics now tracks with the aid of a Tobii device, like information processing, map awareness, and tunnel vision.
+Talking to professional gamers and coaches during the study helped them form the main categories that Mobalytics now tracks with the aid of a Tobii device, like information processing, map awareness and tunnel vision.

 “It’s important to be able to tell a narrative to people.
 Say you get ganked a lot,” said Issa, referring to the unfortunate occurrence of being picked off by enemy players while alone.
 “Why are you getting ganked?
 If your vision score is high but map awareness is low, that’s one thing.
 Did you know all the information and go in arrogantly, or were you not aware?
 League is a very complicated game, so players want to know, in this specific fight, what did I do wrong, and what should I have done instead?”